magnusmickelsson/pokeraidbot/README.md

 ## Who?

+Bot created by Magnus Mickelsson (right now, < 20h work has been put into it so cut me some slack).

-Bot created by Magnus Mickelsson, with support from Johan Millert and the people from the Pokemon Uppsala Discord server.
+Thanks for the support from Johan Millert and the people from the Pokemon Go Uppsala Discord server, primarily s1lence and Xandria.

 ## Notes

-...
+Right now, the application is not backed by a database.
+That means, that if the bot is restarted, all active raids are gone.

+Suffice to say, database support will be added asap.

 ## Data